 Horror movies aren’t known for having happy endings.
 They’re meant to be unsettling, and to leave viewers rattled long after they step out of the darkness of the theater.
 However, there are a handful of horror films that almost had darker endings than what made the final cut.

 Hostel follows Paxton (Jay Hernandez) as he and his friends vacation in Slovakia.
-After a night of partying, they're kidnapped and locked up in a secret prison where wealthy men get to torture them.
-Paxton escapes the prison (and kills a bunch of people on his way out) and encounters the man who tortured him in a train bathroom.
-The film ends with him slitting the man's throat.
+After a night of partying, they're snatched and locked up in a secret prison where wealthy men get to torment them.
+Paxton escapes the prison (and offs a bunch of people on his way out) and encounters the man responsible for his pain in a train bathroom.
+The film ends with him killing the man.

-The Descent is one of the most brutal horror movies of the 2000s.
-The film is about a group of female spelunkers who get lost in a cave and have to fight for their lives against a group of blood-thirsty creatures.
+The Descent is about a group of female spelunkers who get lost in a cave and have to outrun a group of blood-thirsty creatures.
 The baddies pick the women off one by one until only Sarah (Shauna Macdonald) escapes.
-She makes it to a car and drives away, traumatized by what she's just experienced.
+She makes it to a car and drives away, haunted by what she's just experienced.

 In the international version of the film, Sarah wakes up in the cave after she seemingly makes it to the car.
 As the camera pulls out, it reveals that she's all alone in the cave, surrounded by crawlers.Buy on